top of page

 To obtain a patent, your invention must meet several key criteria:

 1. Novelty: The invention must be new and not disclosed to the public before the filing date of your patent application.
 This means it must be different from anything that has been previously made, used, or described in published literature.
-This is generally an easy hurdle, as even a small addition can make an invention novel.
+This is typically an easy hurdle, as even a small addition can make an invention novel.

 2. Non-Obviousness: The invention must not be obvious to someone skilled in the relevant field.
 Even if your invention is novel, if it’s an obvious improvement or combination of existing technologies, it may not be patentable.
 Patent examiners can use any reference (called prior art) that was available prior to the filing date of your application.
-Typically, that will be previous patent applications, but it can include journal articles, commercial products, or virtually anything else you can think of.
+Typically, that will be previous patent applications, but it can include journal articles, commercial products, or virtually anything else you can think of that is publicly available.
 If the patent examiner can reasonably combine features of the prior art to arrive at your invention, he will reject it for being obvious.

 The Patent Process: Timeline and Costs